-Deer may browse on the foliage.
+During winter, deer and moose are known to browse twigs and stems.
 In most cases, this will encourage branching and flushes of new growth.
-Thickets of the Dwarf Bushhoneysuckle provide a nice, sturdy shelter for ground-nesting birds such as Killdeer, Timberdoodle, and Wilson’s snipe.
+Thickets of the Dwarf Bush honeysuckle provide a nice, sturdy shelter for ground-nesting birds such as Killdeer, Timberdoodle, and Wilson’s snipe.
+Sharp-tailed Grouse also consume the buds and find cover within the shrub.

 The fruit capsules persist to early winter and are desirable to many songbirds and other low-foraging critters.